Shell1010/aqw-utils/README.md

 # AQW Utility Thing
-Utility application to run alongside AQW that tracks character stats, drop rates, gold/exp rates, and more.
+TUI application to run alongside AQW that tracks character stats, drop rates, gold/exp rates, and more.
 Will incorporate this repo [aqw-calc](https://github.com/Shell1010/aqw-calc) into this eventually.
 WIP so really buggy.
 NOT A BOT.

 ## Disclaimer :warning:
 [AQW's ToS](https://www.aq.com/lore/guides/AQWRules) states no 3rd party programs (seems intentionally vague), while this is not a cheating tool, it is technically regarded to be a 3rd party program.
 It does not connect to the servers nor does it automate sending data on behalf of you, so it's not a bot.
 This cannot be detected through normal means as it's the equivalent of running wireshark on your PC, it's not necessarily something AE will crack down on.